gisgeolab/ARPA_Weather_plugin/README.md

 - When QGIS is closed, all CSV files downloaded are deleted
 - If the CSV for the selected year is already available the CSV file won't be downloaded.

+TO DO:
+- Option to save time series for advanced users that need to request data.
-## Add filter outliers in the time series?
+- Add filter outliers in the time series